ANSH-RIYAL/Data-Analysis-on-Movie-Ratings/README.md

 # Data Analysis on Movie Ratings
- Data Analysis on real world data of movie ratings by 1000 users
+ Data Analysis on real world data of ratings for 400 movies from 1097 research participants